Azure/azure-powershell/src/Attestation/Attestation/help/Reset-AzAttestationPolicy.md

 ### -Tee
 Specifies a type of Trusted Execution Environment.
-We support four types of environment: SgxEnclave, OpenEnclave, CyResComponent and VSMEnclave.
+We support four types of environment: SgxEnclave, OpenEnclave, CyResComponent and VBSEnclave.

 ```yaml
 Type: System.String